-Upon the application of (Respondent) CHRISTINE KASSER, M.D. to surrender his or her license as a physician in the State of New York, which is made a part of this Surrender Order, it is
+Upon the application of (Respondent) RICHARD C. MENDEL, M.D. to surrender his license as a physician in the State of New York, which is made a part of this Surrender Order, it is

-ORDERED, that the Surrender, and its terms, are adopted and it is further

-ORDERED, that Respondent's name be stricken from the roster of physicians in the

-State of New York; it is further
+ORDERED, that the Surrender, and its terms, are adopted and it is further ORDERED, that Respondent's name be stricken from the roster of physicians in the State of New York; it is further